kristianlm/chicken-stb-image-resize/readme.md

   image.
 These values must be in the range of `[0, 1]` and represent the fraction of the input image. `#(0 0 0.5 1)`, for example, cuts off the right half of the image.
+- `alpha-channel:` index of channel which is the alpha channel in the image. supply `#f` (default) for no alpha channel.